 Cruise ships to Isle of Man dock (anchor) at Douglas - port town and the island's capital (largest town) located on the southeastern coast.

 The Isle of Man Sea Terminal located in Douglas offers frequent ferries to/from Heysham, as well as summer ferries to/from Liverpool, with more restricted timetable in winter.
-There are limited summer-only services to/from Dublin and Belfast.
+There are limited summer-only ferry services to/from Dublin and Belfast.